How to copy a table from PDF to Excel: 8 methods explained

 5. Right-click on the cell where you want to paste the data and select 'Paste' or press CTRL + V (Cmd + V on a Mac)

-Manually copying tables doesn't work well with scanned images or PDFs with complex layouts.
-Consider one of the other methods discussed below for larger or more complex tasks.
+You cannot manually copy PDF data to Excel tables if they are scanned images or documents with complex layouts.
+Consider one of the other methods discussed in the article for larger or more complicated tasks.

 b.
 Copy PDF tables from Google Docs or MS Word

 Google Docs and Microsoft Word now have built-in capabilities for opening and editing PDF files.
-This can be handy if you need to copy data or text from PDFs quickly.
+This can be handy if you need to copy from PDF to Excel quickly.

 How to copy PDF tables using Google Docs